 Garrison, Scott R et al. “Magnesium for skeletal muscle cramps.”
 The Cochrane database of systematic reviews vol. 2012,9 CD009402.
 12 Sep.
 2012, doi:10.1002/14651858.CD009402.pub2

 Kang, Seok Hui et al. “Clinical Significance of the Edema Index in Incident Peritoneal Dialysis Patients.”
 PloS one vol. 11,1 e0147070.
 19 Jan.
 2016, doi:10.1371/journal.pone.0147070

 Luo, Li et al. “Interventions for leg cramps in pregnancy.”
 The Cochrane database of systematic reviews vol. 12,12 CD010655.
 4 Dec.
 2020, doi:10.1002/14651858.CD010655.pub3

 Mekhail, Nagy et al. “Long-term safety and efficacy of closed-loop spinal cord stimulation to treat chronic back and leg pain (Evoke): a double-blind, randomized, controlled trial.”
 The Lancet.
 Neurology vol. 19,2 (2020): 123-134. doi:10.1016/S1474-4422(19)30414-4

 Young, Gavin.
 “Leg cramps.”
 BMJ clinical evidence vol. 2015 1113.
 13 May.
 2015

-The information herein on "Leg Spasms and Cramping" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Leg Spasms and Cramping" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.